We don’t do things like everybody else.

 Usually the most efficient form of ventilation.
 Helps reduce moisture build up in your attic space.
 Shingled-over ridge vent can blend in with your roof.
 Doesn’t require any type of power to run.

-Does not work well on roofs with a relatively small amount ridge, like hipped roofs.
+Does not work well on roofs with a relatively small ridge, like hipped roofs.
 Not recommended for roofs with a pitch of 3/12 or less.
 Does not work as well if soffit vents are not present.
-Power Ventilators Power ventilators come in two forms: electric powered and solar powered.
+Power ventilators come in two forms: electric powered and solar powered.
 Most models feature an adjustable thermostat so you can adjust what temperature it must be before they activate.

 We offer a free storm damage analysis to evaluate the condition of your roof.
 During our analysis we’ll inspect for any signs of wind or hail damage and will look for any signs of poor ventilation.
 Based on our findings, we’ll recommend appropriate repair or replacement services and provide you with a free estimate and assist with the insurance claims process.